Gogo1951/Open-Sesame/README.md

 ⚙️ Automatically opens containers in your inventory under the following conditions:

-- You are not in combat.
+- You are not in combat (anything looted during combat will be opened as soon as combat is over).
 - You are not actively trying to loot something else.
 - The container is not locked.
 - The container did not drop off a raid boss.